Dog Bite | Animal Behavior Expert Witness For Attorneys

 Concluding thoughts

-Animal behavior expert opinions about dog behavior can be proffered with a low error rate provided:
+Animal behavior expert opinions rendered by the canine behaviorist will can be proffered with a low error rate provided:

 • The expert has a scientific background in canine behavior which in turn allows the expert to apply findings from the academic literature to real-world situations;